Bats in Connecticut

 |White-nose syndrome (WNS) is a disease affecting hibernating bats.
 Named for the white fungus that appears on the muzzle and other body parts of hibernating bats, WNS is associated with extensive mortality of bats in eastern North America.
 The white fungus is clearly visible on the hibernating little brown bat on the left.|

-Information gathered through the Public Bat Sighting Forms will help us understand how bats are doing in the wake of white-nose syndrome (WNS), a deadly disease that has killed over 5.5 million bats since it was documented in New York in the winter of 2006-2007.
-Named for the white fungus (Geomyces destructans) seen on a batís nose and/or wings while in hibernation, WNS has spread from as far north as Canada, south to Alabama, and west to Missouri (although the fungus was detected in Oklahoma).
+Information gathered through the Public Bat Sighting Forms will help us understand how bats are doing in the wake of white-nose syndrome (WNS), a deadly disease that has killed over 5.7 million bats since it was documented in New York in the winter of 2006-2007.
+It is named for the white fungus (Pseudogymnoascus destructans, formerly Geomyces destructans) that is seen on a batís nose and/or wings while in hibernation.
+WNS has continued to spread rapidly.
+At the end of the 2012-2013 hibernating season, bats with WNS were confirmed in 22 states and five Canadian Provinces.
 Learn more about WNS on the white nose syndrome web page.

 If you would like to be contacted by the Wildlife Division after you submit your Public Bat Sighting Form, please make note of it on the form.
 Thank you for taking the time to help Connecticutís bats!

 Further questions or comments on bats and WNS can be submitted to the DEEP Wildlife Division Bat Program, at Sessions Woods WMA, P.O.
 Box 1550, Burlington, CT 06013; 860-675-8130; email@example.com.

 To learn more about bats and white nose syndrome, read the following articles from the Wildlife Division's bimonthly magazine, Connecticut Wildlife.

 The Race to Save Bats Continues CT Wildlife (PDF)